 So, it’s well forward to where most people will mount optics.
 I have an EOTech on my Stribog and I don’t have any issues.
 But, that’s because my EOTech is mounted more towards the rear of the gun.

 The charging handle works but it’s nothing special, but considering the price of this gun, I think it’s a perfectly fair accessory to be mounted on or to upgrade.

-I personally bought my Stribog pistol without a brace and then added an SB Tactical 1913 brace with the metal frame to it.
-The brace folds to the left side of the gun and sits halfway up the Picatinny rail adapter which I had to add to the Stribog SP9A1.
+I personally bought my Stribog pistol without a brace and then added an SB Tactical 1913 brace with the metal frame.
+The brace folds to the left side of the gun and sits halfway up the Picatinny rail adapter, which I had to add to the Grand Power Stribog SP9A1.

-You can get these Picatinny rail adapters from a variety of companies including Safety Harbor Firearms and UTG.
+You can get these Picatinny rail adapters from various companies, including Safety Harbor Firearms and UTG.

-Although if you get a right-side folding brace, you will have to be careful to make sure they do not block the ejection port.
-Although most of the braces I’ve seen for the Stribog SP9A1 are right left hand folding braces.
+Although you will have to be careful to make sure they do not block the ejection port if you get a right-side folding brace.
+However, most of the braces I’ve seen for the Stribog SP9A1 are right left hand folding braces.
 So, they won’t block the ejection port.

 The Stribog does come with plastic flip-up iron sights that are mounted into the rail itself.
 Like most iron sights, they are mounted at the rear and the front of the gun.

-Personally, I just leave them folded down and if I wanted backup iron sights on this gun, I would likely get some sort of metal iron sights that are a little more substantial.
+Personally, I leave them folded down, and if I wanted backup iron sights on this gun, I would likely get some metal iron sights that are a little more substantial.